yangyy93/adservice/README.md

 | adservice_grpc_call_total              | record grpc call totals  | N/A  | Counter   |
 | adservice_grpc_duration_seconds_bucket | record grpc call latency | ms   | histogram |

+## mock latency

+the `hipstershop.AdService/GetAds` API will do a matrix calculation internally, you can use  `-Dspring.matrixRow=200` to specific the matrix size

+## mock error

+the `hipstershop.AdService/GetAds` API will return error randomly(50%), you can use `-Dspring.randomError=false` to disable this feature.

 ## Integrate to Nacos and Sentinel

 * Please notes the application.yml file: